 If your business needs to meet customer demands

 Another good scenario where invoice factoring is useful is in expanding your inventory to cater to more customers.
 Again, this requires a significant amount of funding to pull off, which can be challenging for any business that’s just starting out.
 If the demand for your product is increasing and you want to double down and meet that demand, you’ll need the help of a factoring company to give you the funding you need.
-Factoring can produce immediate capital to allow you to expand your business and meet the demand.
+Working with an invoice factoring service can produce immediate cash flow to allow you to expand your business and meet the demand.

 If your business is taking on larger projects